jwierzb/ethereum-faucet-akka-typed/README.md

 # Ethereum faucet web app

-    Simple web app used to send ether from fixed account to any given
+Simple web app used to send ether from fixed account to any given.
+Faucet is sending 1 wei (value stored in application.conf) to given account.
+Faucet endpoint is set to /faucet.